Mary V. Mochary

-Mary Veronica Kasser Mochary (born September 2, 1942 in Budapest, Hungary) is an American attorney and Republican Party politician from New Jersey.
-She served as mayor of Montclair, New Jersey and was the Republican nominee for United States Senate in 1984 to oppose incumbent Bill Bradley.
+Mary Veronica Kasser Mochary (born September 2, 1942) is an American attorney, philanthropist, farmer and politician who served as Mayor of Montclair, New Jersey between 1980 and 1984 for the Republican Party as well as Principal Deputy Legal Advisor at the United States Department of State.
+In 1984, she was the Republican nominee for United States Senate in 1984 to oppose incumbent Bill Bradley.

 Early life and education

-Mochary was born as Mary Veronica Kasser in Budapest in 1942 to Alexander and Elisabeth Kasser.
+Mochary was born Mary Veronica Kasser on September 2, 1942 to Alexander and Elisabeth Kasser.
 Her father was the manager of the largest paper mill in Eastern Europe.
 The family left Hungary at the end of World War II, immigrating first to Mexico and then to the United States.
 They settled in Montclair, New Jersey when Mochary was nine years old.
 She attended Montclair State College High School, an experimental high school at Montclair State College (now Montclair State University).
 She graduated from Wellesley College in 1963 with a B.A. degree in economics and from the University of Chicago Law School in 1967 with a J.D. degree.